Frequent Questions about Collaborative Learning

 Some students prefer to work alone.

 This is true.
 However, these students will have to learn to get on with others and defend their points of view.
-Working in collaborative groups provides a less threatening way to do this rather than having to speak out in front of the whole class.
+Working in collaborative groups provides a far less threatening way to do this rather than having to speak out in front of the whole class.

+Now there is a pressure for more extended writing, there is even less time for collaborative work.
 There is increasing evidence that many students (including EAL students) are not producing enough extended examples of writing in genres other than narrative early enough.
 A lot more work needs to be done to help students plan this kind of writing and connect it well.
 Collaborative work provides opportunities for reading extended texts together, and planning extended writing.
 Many of our collaborative activities in the foundation subjects can lead to extended discursive writing and also writing in role.

+What are the ways in which introducing collaborative learning makes teaching easier and more pleasurable?
 Classrooms where collaborative work is part of the normal repertoire tend to be calmer and more self regulating.
 Students are more confident and consequently less liable to disrupt the learning of others.
 The classroom responsibilities are shared.
 It is easier for support staff to work alongside targeted students.
 The fun element is also important for motivating students and teachers.
 Everyone feels more successful at what they are doing.

+We tried it once and it didn't work.
 Collaborative learning is a style of teaching/learning that demands a lot from every student.
 It requires and develops social skills.
 Some students will take longer than others to settle, but all students need some time.
 Consequently collaborative actitivities need to be used for a reasonable amount of time before they are totally successful.
 Most teachers who have worked in this way for more than a term will find it makes a difference.
-It is of course much easier if more teachers are working together on introducing activities and the management of the school support the development.
+It is of course much easier if more teachers are working together on introducing activities and the management of the school supports the development.

+Surely collaborative work will hold gifted and talented students back.
 Some of our most interesting activities were developed by gifted and talented students.
 The skill of understanding the principles behind the learning and adapting them to new contexts extends and motivates some students.
 Collaborative activities also provide speedy access to the curriculum for bilingual students who are going to achieve a lot, and of course everyone needs the social skills.

 Collaborative activities take up too much time.

+How does collaborative work help with assessment?
 Collaborative activities have built in potential for self assessment.
-Since students are working consciously together they are also in a better position to reflect on their learning and teachers can keep a continuous record of this talk.
+Since students are working consciously together they are also in a better position to reflect on their learning and teachers can keep a continuous record of these conversations.
 Structured groupwork provides excellent opportunities for teachers to listen in at a discreet distance and record language development, concept development; observe individual learning styles and generally improve their running records.
 Active listening (vital for EAL beginners) can be observed.
-Such assessment records will prove invaluable for tweaking the teaching and learning for groups and individuals.
-Any summative assessment will need to be underpinned by this evidence.
+Such assessment records will prove invaluable for tweaking the teaching and learning for particular groups or individuals.
+Any further summative assessment will need to be underpinned by this evidence.

 There is nothing to show at the end of a groupwork session.